oktayesenn/js-function-and-scope/readme.md

 - Fundamental component of JavaScript
 - A reusable block of JavaScript code used to perform a task
-- Simply put, a function is a block of code that takes an input, processes that input and then produces some form of output

----

 **Why do we use functions?**